Araryarch/Avendash/readme.md

 # Avendash: Cutting-Edge MQTT Dashboard with ReactJS

-Welcome to Avendash, a state-of-the-art MQTT dashboard designed with ReactJS for seamless, real-time monitoring of MQTT topics and messages.
+Welcome to **Avendash**, a state-of-the-art MQTT dashboard designed with ReactJS for seamless, real-time monitoring of MQTT topics and messages.
 Experience unparalleled performance and an intuitive interface that brings your data to life.

 ## 🚀 Features